sagiede/SubtitleCF/README.md

 Therefore, Some of the functions of this repo are limited.

 ### Installations
+The Code was built using Python 3.8.
-please make sure you satisfy all of the packages requirements on requirements.txt file
+Please make sure you satisfy all of the packages requirements on requirements.txt file

 ### Notes
-In the repo there are prerpocessed files including:
+In the repo there are pre-processed files including:

-- preprocessed json ready for experiment.
+- Preprocessed json ready for experiment.
-- pretrained models for testing.
+- Pretrained models for testing.
-- si vectors for training new models.
+- Si vectors for training new models.
 - LDA gensim model for plotting movies topics.

-please run Main.py -h for the full explanations and available models.
+Please run Main.py -h for the full explanations and available models.

 For Running the Code run in the cmd Main.py, and add arguments for the specific task.

 #### Plot movie topics by id
-plot_movie_topics.py -r plot_movie_topics --movie <movie_imdb_id> --topics <n_topics_to_print> --words <n_words_in_topic>
+Plot_movie_topics.py -r plot_movie_topics --movie <movie_imdb_id> --topics <n_topics_to_print> --words <n_words_in_topic>
-imdb id can be retrieved from the address line (the number after the tt).
+Imdb id can be retrieved from the address line (the number after the tt).
 We provided a screen shot in extract_imdb_id.jpg to demonstrate that.